bschulz87/flutter_hexagonal_architecture/README.md

 }
 ```

-Here, you just get data from database, without changing them.
+Here, you just get data from database or services, without changing them.

 Finally, you must add a use case class: